infinum/eightshift-docs/website/blog/2023-08-03-adding-custom-query.md

 ---
-title: Adding a custom query
+title: Working with custom queries
 description: Explains the process of registering a new service class, adding a custom query and using it in a block.
-slug: adding-custom-query
+slug: working-with-custom-queries
 authors: obradovic

 date: 2023-08-03